Reviewed by: Jonathan Rodriguez

 My Ratings: [Excellent!/5]

 Perhaps a younger generation will also appreciate the fact that this is much cooler!
-The where’s waldo turban, “This is ground control to major tom…” is sung as Ned is distracted from watch duty, I want a red cap and a speedo.
+The where’s waldo turban, “This is ground control to major tom…” is sung as Ned is distracted from watch duty, I want a red cap and a Speedo.
 This film I feel is a correction for Tenebaums which is precisely what this review thinks of Aquatic.
-In aquatic, it’s the end of a film presentaion, “I don’t think they got” the woman says.
+In aquatic, it’s the end of a film presentation, “I don’t think they got” the woman says.
 Later Bill Murray sits down and says “You think people say that stuff cause they’re jealous, it still hurts.”
 He finishes the movie with the same ending as Tenebaums.
 There is no doubt in my mind that this is meant to be a redemptive film.

 My Ratings: [Average/5]